Defining Compound Interest

 n = The number of times the interest will compound on an annual basis

 t = The number of years the money is borrowed or invested

-This compound interest equation will yield the future value of a loan or investment, which is the principal plus compound interest.
+This compound interest equation above will show the future value of an investment or loan, which is the initial principal amount, plus compound interest.

-To calculate only the compound interest, the formula is as follows:
+If you want to know how to calculate compound interest only, the formula is as follows: